supabase/supabase-py/README.md

 uv sync
 ```

-If you're using nix, the `python` instance in the shell should have the correct dependencies installed for the whole workspace, given it is derived from the root's `pyproject.toml` using [uv2nix](https://github.com/pyproject-nix/uv2nix).
+If you're using nix, the generated `python` executable should have the correct dependencies installed for the whole workspace, given it is derived from the root's `pyproject.toml` using [uv2nix](https://github.com/pyproject-nix/uv2nix).

 ### Running tests and other commands